dvaud/YoutubeTranscriptCopy/README.md

 ![87022](https://github.com/user-attachments/assets/a6b7b63a-1a97-4f85-af23-005dffc130b9)

-3. It should work after that.
+3. It should show up next to the other browser extensions after that.